elgatosf/streamdeck-javascript-sdk/css/README.md

 websocket.send(JSON.stringify(json));
 ```

-The JSON's `payload` can be anything you like, as long as it is possible to send it as _string_ through a websocket (Your plugin is responsible for handling the data).
+The JSON's `payload` can be anything you like, as long as it is possible to send it as _string_ through a WebSocket (Your plugin is responsible for handling the data).

-You will find more details about the message and message format here: Property Inspector Events

 ### PI lifecycle events

 When the Property Inspector closes, standard HTML5 lifecycle events are sent.
 You can add a listener to these events, e.g. to signal your plugin, the PI is no longer available, and thereby you don't need to send further data to it.
-This is good practice to avoid unnecessary traffic on the websocket.
+This is good practice to avoid unnecessary traffic on the WebSocket.

 To subscribe to these events, you may install an event listener on the PI window.
 When you receive one of these events, you can signal your plugin; the PI will be closed.

-Here are some examples (not you only need one of these):
+Examples:

 **`beforeunload`-event**